aws/aws-lambda-dotnet/Docs/lambda-annotations-design.md

 In this case the Lambda functions are defined in a class called LambdaFunctions.
 The individual functions could also be defined in separate classes throughout the project.

 The source generator will generate code that wraps each of the Lambda functions.
-It will have executed the “startup” class and the constructor of LambdaFunctions during the Lambda functions initialization stage.
+It will have executed the `startup` class and the constructor of LambdaFunctions during the Lambda functions initialization stage.
 The constructors parameters for LambdaFunctions will be supplied by services registered by the dependency injection framework.
 This is very similar to how API controllers are created in an ASP.NET Core project.

 ```csharp